 Bring Your Own Food and Drink

 You can bring your own snacks and even meals.
 The amount you bring is up to you.
 Bring smaller items into the parks or pack a larger picnic and store it in lockers in the picnic area in the esplanade.
 Things that can fit in your backpack or diaper bags are great options for your family.
 Growing up, our frog family always brought in our lunch and snacks.
 That habit has carried over to my family.
 We love to pack lunch and usually buy dinner.
 This really saves money for a family, especially with multiple kids.
-Some of our go-to items include Lunchables, summer sausage and crackers or sub sandwiches.
+Some of our go-to items include Lunchables, lunch meat and crackers or sub sandwiches.
 I've been known to bring Uncrustables or even make PB& J. Honestly, after a long morning, lunch hits the spot no matter what.

 Another way to save is to bring in your own sodas or juices.
 I love to bring a Diet Coke and request a cup of ice at a food counter to fill it with.
 The kids love a cold Capri Sun or juice box.
 But bringing in your own sodas can really help save and recharge you.

-Easy snacks are great for the family too.
-Bring fruit, fruit snacks, granola bars and Goldfish crackers.
-You can even bring packaged pickles for a fraction of the cost of buying in the park!
-(But at about $4.50, the Disneyland pickles are still not a bad choice if you need to buy a snack.)
 All these options are easy to enjoy while waiting in line.
 Honestly, snacks or treats can be great to distract the little ones when they're hot or getting frustrated.
 Bringing familiar snacks for the little kids while you buy something yummy is a great way to be practical and save.
 The younger kids don't know what they're missing, and they're just thrilled with a snack they know and love.
 A small bag of cereal always entertained my toddlers in the stroller.
-It's definitely worth saving by packing food and being prepared.
+It's definitely worth saving by packing food and being prepared when feeding a large family at Disneyland.

 Places to Store or Eat a Picnic

 If you are bringing a larger picnic, you can store it outside the parks in the esplanade.
 You can rent larger lockers to the left of Disneyland Park.
 Enjoy your picnic at tables in that area as well.
 Keep in mind that you cannot bring a cooler with loose ice or dry ice.
 You can have ice in your cup though!
-You can use reusable ice packets to keep food cold.
+You can use reusable ice packets or frozen water bottles to keep food cold.
 No glass is allowed (except for baby food).
 Coolers for use outside the parks can be 24" high x 19" wide x 31" deep.

 Coolers are allowed in the parks, as long as they are no larger than a six-pack.
 If you want to access your food in the park, you can store smaller items in a locker inside the park.
 It's helpful if you want to store heavy items you don't want to carry around with you.
 You can enjoy your own food anywhere in Disneyland Park.
 We like the area behind Edelweiss Snacks or any restaurant tables.